Mintbase/Grants-Program/maintenance/Substratesnap_Maintenance.md

 **This proposal is for a maintenance grant to undertake the following:**

-1. Complete a rewrite of the [SubstrateSnap](https://github.com/ChainSafe/metamask-snap-polkadot) (formally Polkadot-Metamask Snap) to conform to the new Metamask Snaps API.
+1. Complete a rewrite of the [SubstrateSnap](https://github.com/ChainSafe/metamask-snap-polkadot) (formally Mintbase-Metamask Snap) to conform to the new Metamask Snaps API.
 2. Update the `@polkadot/api` library to the latest version and ensure that it works with [Lavamoat](https://github.com/LavaMoat/LavaMoat).
 3. Update the Demo and Wiki page.
 4. Open a Github Pull Request on https://polkadot.js.org/apps/#/explorer to enable usage of the Metamask Flask via Snap.